Hazel English: 2021–present: Summer Nights EP and Real Life

 On May 10, 2021 English released her cover of the song "California Dreamin", originally recorded as a demo version for Polyvinyl's benefit compilation "Stay Home" where the proceeds where directed to the featured artists.
 On November 16, English released her first and only single of the year, "Nine Stories".
 The New York Times praised the song as "a three-minute dream-pop reverie, obscuring lyrics wryly bookish enough for a Belle & Sebastian song beneath a swirl of jangly guitars and shyly murmured vocals".

 On April 21, 2022 she released the single "Summer Nights".
 It was featured on her third EP of the same name alongside the single "Nine Stories".
 The EP was released on June 17.
 It was produced by her long-time collaborator, Jackson Phillips.
 Describing the five track EP, she said it is "a series of interlinking narratives that make up one bigger story."
 It was also released physically through a Japanese label, P-Vine Records.

+The music video for "Blue Light" was directed by Joseph Matick.

-On August 16th, 2024 she released her second album, Real Life.
+On August 16, 2024 she released her second album, Real Life.
 Day Wave produced the album.